Housing in Belgium: Know the basics

 Some lenders may charge you for the mortgage offer itself, even if you do not subsequently draw down the loan.
 Check fees in advance and walk away if you are uncomfortable but bear in mind that mortgage offers have a time limit.

-Banks have been more reluctant to lend since the global financial crisis, and low interest rates and dwindling profits have influenced some lenders to add products as a condition for lower rates, such as getting your salary paid into one of their accounts or taking out house contents and mortgage protection insurance schemes.
+Banks have been more reluctant to lend since the global financial crisis in 2008, and low interest rates and dwindling profits have influenced some lenders to add products as a condition for lower rates, such as getting your salary paid into one of their accounts or taking out house contents and mortgage protection insurance schemes.
 The cost of insurance in Belgium is high, however, so it pays to do full calculations and shop around.
 If you have existing insurances, there should be no need to duplicate the cover at added cost.
 Lenders are no longer able to insist that you buy insurance from a specific company.

 Need advice?
 Post your question on Expatica's free Ask the Expert service to see if we can help.